AlejandroNovellino/alejandroNovellino-ml-backend-project/README.md

 The API is deployed in Render in the link: https://ml-backend-project.onrender.com/docs

+The deployed project is the one on the following repository [AlejandroNovellino](https://github.com/AlejandroNovellino/alejandroNovellino-ml-backend-project/tree/main) this is because Render cannot have access to the projects in a Organization (or at least I couldn't connect it).

 ## Project Structure

 - `notebooks/` — Jupyter notebooks for EDA and model training.